Common Data Project – 2021 Report

 Students with disabilities and English learners gain the most through the support of up to two extra years to graduate from high school, and economically disadvantaged, male, Black, multiracial, and Native American students all achieve extended graduation (6-year) rates above 80%.

 While college enrollment rates for students historically underrepresented in postsecondary education – which includes economically disadvantaged students, English learners, students with disabilities and Black, Hispanic, and Native American students – have risen in recent years, an enrollment gap persists.
+Moreover, enrollment rates across these student subgroups decreased by multiple percentage points in 2020 across the region, deepening the existing disparities.
+For example:

 Many other comparisons are possible, and we encourage you to continue exploring the data.
 We hope this report will inform efforts to close persistent achievement gaps and promote greater educational equity and opportunity for all students.